Keksuccino/docs_fancymenu/resources.md

 > **Fun fact**: Since Minecraft has most of its resources stored in `/assets/minecraft/`, the **namespace** of most Minecraft resources is `minecraft`.
 {.is-info}

+# Local Resources

+The easiest way to load resources is to simply use local files stored on the client (and in most cases shipped with modpacks).

+FancyMenu only allows loading local resources stored in `/config/fancymenu/assets/`, so make sure to store all your resources there!

+This also makes it really easy to [ship local resource with your modpacks](./modpacks), since most modpack systems (CurseForge, Modrinth, etc.) support shipping mod config folders by default.